tarantool/doc/doc/book/box/box_session.rst

 .. _box_session-su:

-.. function:: su(user-name [, function-name])
+.. function:: su(user-name [, function-to-execute])

     Change Tarantool's :ref:`current user <authentication-users>` --
     this is analogous to the Unix command ``su``.

-    Or, if function-name is specified, change Tarantool's :ref:`current user <authentication-users>` temporarily while executing the function --
+    Or, if function-to-execute is specified,
+    change Tarantool's :ref:`current user <authentication-users>`
+    temporarily while executing the function --
     this is analogous to the Unix command ``sudo``.

     :param string user-name: name of a target user
-    :param function-name: name of a function.
-Additional parameters may be interpreted as parameters of the named function.
+    :param function-to-execute: name of a function, or definition of a function.
+                                Additional parameters may be passed to
+                                ``box.session.su``, they will be interpreted
+                                as parameters of function-to-execute.

     **Example**

     .. code-block:: tarantoolsession

-        tarantool> box.session.peer(box.session.id())

         tarantool> function f(a) return box.session.user() .. a end
         ---